• Skip to main content

 By guest contributor Matt Birk

 1. “Go outside and play.”
 My parents didn’t want us inside very much.
-Maybe because our house wasn’t very big and my 2 brothers and I would inevitably end up fighting in the close quarters, but my parents chased us out of the house whenever the sun was out, and even when it wasn’t.
+Maybe because our house wasn’t very big and my 2 brothers and I would inevitably end up fighting in close quarters, but my parents chased us out of the house whenever the sun was out, and even when it wasn’t.
 We didn’t have cable TV.
 We weren’t even allowed to watch television during the week.
 We had to find other kids and figure out something to play.

 Result – I developed a natural love of sports that is entirely my own.
 Also, I think this helped nurture my intrinsic motivation when it came to athletics, which helped me work myself into a decent enough athlete to play multiple sports in high school.
 Those experiences were invaluable to me because I made friends and memories.

 2. “We don’t care if you win or lose, just give it your best effort.”
 I can’t tell you how many millions of times I heard this growing up.
 But I don’t think I started actually believing it until I got to the NFL.
-My rookie year I was really struggling, and I realized then I just might not be good enough to make it.
+In my rookie year, I was really struggling, and I realized then I just might not be good enough to make it.
 So, instead of worrying about what was going to happen to me, I just focused on giving absolutely 100% effort.

 Result – If I had to boil down my life’s philosophy, this would be it.
 Focusing on my effort allows me to worry less and accomplish more in everything I do.